Evil Queen (Disney): Snow White

-After the dwarves were at the mine, the Evil Queen's old peddler form visited Snow White stating that she is a friend of Jonathan and gives her the poison apple which she eats.
+After the miners head off to work, the Evil Queen's old peddler form visited Snow White stating that she is a friend of Jonathan and gives her the poisoned apple which she eats.
 Before teleporting away upon Snow White entering the Sleeping Death, the Evil Queen states to Snow White that she murdered her father, having been disgusted with his beliefs on goodness.
 Back at the castle, the Magic Mirror tells the Evil Queen that she is the fairest in the land as she goes to the balcony where the civilians are made to chant "Long live the Queen".

 Following Jonathan's escape and him awakening Snow White from the Sleeping Death, the Evil Queen is confronted by Snow White and the roused civilians.
-When the Evil Queen dares Snow White to take her kingdom back by stabbing her with a diamond knife which Snow White is unable to do.
+The Evil Queen dares Snow White to take her kingdom back by stabbing her with a diamond knife which Snow White is unable to do.
 As the royal guards move in to take out Snow White, she reminds them on how she knew them from their previous jobs while mentioning how the Evil Queen killed the King.
-As the Seven Dwarves and Jonathan's bandits prevent the Evil Queen from killing Snow White, the royal guards turn on her.
+As the seven miners and Jonathan's bandits prevent the Evil Queen from killing Snow White, the royal guards turn on her.
 Retreating into her castle, the Evil Queen speaks to the Magic Mirror and states that she is still the fairest.
 The Magic Mirror states "Famed is thy beauty, but it goes no further than the skin.
 For Snow White, beauty comes from deep within".
 As Snow White arrives during that point, the Magic Mirror continues by quoting "And so, my Queen, at last you see, she will always be more fair than thee".
 The furious Evil Queen then uses her scepter to break the Magic Mirror while shouting "YOU LIE" as the scepter breaks in the process.
 The shards stop halfway as the Magic Mirror's voice echoes "Snow White, more fair than thee".
 The Evil Queen then slowly turns into glass and her shattering remains get sucked into the vortex in the Magic Mirror as it repairs itself.